 But there’s a wide range of possible K names for girls.
-Classic Katherine and cool, casual Kate share the letter with soap opera-boosted Kayla and Sue Grafton’s fictional detective, Kinsey Millhone.
+Classic Katherine and cool, casual Kate share the letter with 1980s soap opera megahit Kayla and Sue Grafton’s fictional detective, Kinsey Millhone.

-Of course, that sometimes leads to a little bit of K backlash.
+Of course, there potential for a little bit of K backlash.
 Some parents love the idea of invented names like Kailynn and Kaedee.
-Others feel it’s a little like a game of onomastic mix and match, and try to avoid them.
+Others feel it’s a little too mix and match, and try to avoid them.

 Some of those inventions do filter into general use, of course.
-Some of them are now among the most popular names in the US.
 After all, surname-style Kinsley outranks former Top 100 picks like Kimberly and Kaitlyn.

 Let’s dive into all of the girl names starting with K.